AntonioDehesa/tilop/README.md

 * The Complete 2021 Web Development Bootcamp, by Angela Yu
 * CTCI

+## Day 139: Jan 27 2022
+### Today's progress:

+Continued the React module.
+It is interesting, but I dont like using the sandbox. its not that the sandbox is bad, but it is a pain to switch environment for every lesson.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla